terraform-ibm-modules/terraform-ibm-cloudability-onboarding/modules/encrypted_cos_bucket/README.md

 <!-- Update the title -->
-# Encrypted cos bucket module
+# Encrypted Object Storage bucket module

 <!-- Add a description of module(s) in this repo -->
-All in one module for creating a Key protect, COS instance and a cos bucket that is encrypted with a key from Key Protect.
+All in one module for creating a Key protect, COS instance and a Object Storage bucket that is encrypted with a key from Key Protect.

 ### Usage